btemplep/authzee/docs/sdks.md

     - Compute resources are shared with the same system as the Authzee app.
     - Storage is localized to the same system and is shared with other Authzee app instances on the system.
     - Authzee instances must exist within the same system.
-- network - The module is localized to the same network as the Authzee app.
+- network - The module is localized to network connectivity with the Authzee app.
-    - Compute resources are shared with systems across the same network as the Authzee app.
+    - Compute resources are shared with systems that are reachable across the same network as the Authzee app.
-    - Storage is localized to the same network and is shared with other Authzee app instances on systems, on the same network.
+    - Storage is shared with systems that are reachable across the same network as the Authzee app.
-    - Authzee instances must exist within the same network.
-More verbosely, the storage and compute is available over the network from all Authzee instances.
+    - More precisely, the storage and compute is available over the network from all Authzee instances.

 Compute localities are only compatible with storage localities that are the same or have a "larger" locality.